BestTimesToVisit.com Logo

 money

-Many smaller establishments don't take credit cards, so carry some cash, especially for smaller purchases at markets or cafes.
-Use ATMs at banks for the best exchange rates, avoiding those in touristy areas which often charge higher fees.
+Many smaller establishments don't take cards, so carry some cash, especially for smaller purchases and in less touristy areas.
+Use ATMs at banks during the day for the best exchange rates; avoid those in isolated locations.

 safety